All graphics and images are copyright of A True Church

 Before leaving the subject, let me stress that two common errors must be avoided in our thinking about God's sovereignty as it relates to evil.
 One, of course, is this notion (sometimes advocated by certain hyper-Calvinists) that God actively and directly causes evildoers to be evil. (p.
 127)

 In MacArthur's twisted (2 Peter 3:16) view of sovereignty, he creates a biblically unknown evil power greater than the Almighty Himself.
 How is this?
 When MacArthur claims God does not actively and directly cause evildoers to be evil, the actions of these men are no longer actively decreed by God (Isaiah 46:10).
 They are no longer actively of, through, and to Him (Romans 11:36).
 They are no longer actively the creation of God Himself (Isaiah 45:7).
 They are no longer actively upheld by the word of His power (Hebrews 1:3).
 They are no longer actively His works (Psalm 104:23-24).
 But rather, they become actions outside these sovereign truths of God.
 If they are outside these truths, there is an evil power greater than God Himself.
 That power could only be the power of Satan, the evil one.
-In other words, when MacArthur teaches that God is not the cause of evil, he exalts Satan's power, the power of darkness (Luke 22:53), to be greater than the power of God, and in so doing, shows himself to be who he is, a son of the devil.
+In other words, when MacArthur teaches that God is not the cause of evil, he exalts Satan's power, the power of darkness (Luke 22:53), to be greater than the power of God, and in so doing, shows himself to be who he is, a son of the devil (as in John 8:44).

 MacArthur's teaching is one of hypocrisy (as in Luke 12:1 & Matthew 16:12).
 He'll say the wrong thing, but then also say the right thing; and so deceive the hearts of the simple (Romans 16:18).
 For example, in this same chapter, MacArthur writes,